mnemnion/JLpeg.jl/Plans.md

   - [ ]  Add **moar** Set tests!
 - [X]  Refactor `.final` field into `.l` labeled jump
 - [X]  Add `IByteInst`, refactor `IMultiSet` for new bytecode
+- [:nots]  It turns out that a simple complement of an ASCII PSet isn't valid, because that doesn't match a Unicode character, and it would need to. "not this set" and "not this character" are very common in the ASCII range in practical patterns, to the point that it might be worth adding extra opcodes for them.
+       These will simply return `true` if the pattern doesn't match and `false` if it does, so `!S"123"` will correctly match multibyte characters as well.
+  - [ ]  NotChar
+  - [ ]  NotSet
+  - [ ]  NotHeadSet: For testing the first byte of continuation characters.
+This will confirm the high bit is set, then mask it and test as usual for sets.
-- [ ]  Handle PChoice consolidation
+- [#]  Handle PChoice consolidation
-  - [ ]  Make PRange and PSet both PSet
+  - [X]  Make PRange and PSet both PSet
-  - [ ]  Compile time doesn't matter nearly so much as VM time, but it's still nice to avoid extra allocation, especially for something like ".val" fields which stick around forever.
+  - [X]  Compile time doesn't matter nearly so much as VM time, but it's still nice to avoid extra allocation, especially for something like ".val" fields which stick around forever.
 So we could make PSet store a `Vector{Option{Char,Pair{Char,Char}}}`, get rid of separate PRange which only complicates the code, and JIT the bitvector in prefix!, apply the byte, and call it golden.
-  - [ ]  PChoice should have the option to be a PSet container, if it sees PRange, PSet, PChar, it just adds these.
-For that matter, we can specialize these to automagically consolidate using `|`, that's better actually.
-  - [ ]  PNot can make a complement of a simple PSet, but a MultiSet needs to use FailTwice.
+  - [X]  Specialize `|` for combinations of `PSet` and `PChar` to automagically consolidate into one `PSet`.
+  - [ ]  Make a special `PSetDiff` which has a second Settable value, such that those characters and ranges are excluded from the construct.
+This is a lot of work for the gains it produces but for working with Unicode it's fairly important I think.
+Removing chars which are present is easy, removing chars from a range only slightly less so, but handling negative ranges is a bear.
+         I can write a custom "sort" function, "sort" in quotes because it will outright eliminate members if it needs to, such that a given PSet collection is in lexical order and has no duplicates, that's a good start on making something like this work.
+But this has a lot of cases to handle, although it may be simplified by not dealing with splitting ranges which have a negative character in them: just keep them in the negation set and skip them when they come up in range iteration.
-  - [ ]  Add the headfail instruction, that should go fairly smoothly I think, it's just:
+  - [|nots]  Add the headfail instruction, that should go fairly smoothly I think, it's just:
     - [ ]  Count the keys in the prefix map, if there are more than say five:
     - [ ]  Calculate a TestMultiVec, which fail-jumps without unwinding the stack
     - [ ]  Turn the LeadSet into a TestSet, if applicable (complement)